 In 2008, she was one of 79 people in North America who carried the Olympic Torch in San Francisco.
 SFGATE

 Helen Zia: Coming out is such a deeply personal act that it is always a concern and there is no way of knowing how accepting–or not–one’s family might be.
 Yes, there is more media and public discussion about LGBTQ people, but a few TV shows and movies do not erase homophobia.
-There is still ignorance, intolerance, discriminatory laws and violence in the US as well as elsewhere in the world and it will take long-term commitment, vigilance, and activism to make real change — but it can be done!
+There is still ignorance, intolerance, discriminatory laws, and violence in the US as well as elsewhere in the world and it will take long-term commitment, vigilance, and activism to make a real change — but it can be done!
 We can never take human dignity and rights for granted anywhere.

 In June 2008, Zia married her partner Lia Shigemura in San Francisco, making them one of the first same-sex couples to legally marry in the state of California.

 The struggle for women’s rights, minorities, and LGBTQ rights are intertwined and support each other or travel separately?